Fraud Classification

 | Customer disputes legitimate purchase | Friendly Fraud | Collect evidence, fight with CE 3.0 |

-| Stolen card used at checkout | Third-Party Fraud | Enable 3DS for liability shift |
+| Card used by someone who was never given access | Third-Party Fraud | Enable 3DS for liability shift |

 | Same device, many accounts | Fraud Ring | Device fingerprinting, block infrastructure |